 Even so, golf balls can go bad.
 And small tiny changes on their exterior structure can drastically impact gameplay.

-The only indication of wear on the ball is the scuffing that impacts the consistency of their exterior structure and aerodynamics.
+The only indication of wear on the ball is the scuffing that impacts the consistency of its exterior structure and aerodynamics.
 Other than that, golf balls are often so robustly engineered that they won’t show any further evidence of damage.

 Tests and studies show that when a golf ball sits too long in the water, its driving distance drops significantly.
 So, how do golf balls go bad in the water?
 How bad is it when it happens?